CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

 5. Once the deployment starts, a new resource group will get created in which a recovery service vault will get deployed.

-6. In the search bar, search for Recovery service vaults and select **Recovery service vaults** from the suggestions.
+6. In the search bar, search for Recovery service vaults and select **Recovery services vaults** from the suggestions.

    ![](./media/reliability-09.png)